PrioritySoftware/PrioritySoftware.github.io/_sdk/Creating-your-Triggers.md

 **Notes:**

 -   Key strings need not be consecutive (e.g., they may be separated by additional strings).
 -   You can combine key strings to create, for instance, a customized  trigger that operates both as a POST-INSERT and a POST-UPDATE (e.g., ARRH_POST-INSERT-UPDATE).
+Combined triggers **cannot** contain cursors, directly or via includes.
 -   SEARCH-FIELD triggers are the exception to the rule.
 You cannot create a customized SEARCH-FIELD, but rather must use the standard trigger.
 For details, see [Customization Rules](Customization-Rules#forms ).